DenoiseRep: Denoising Model for Representation Learning: Experimental settings

 \section{Experimental settings}

 \textbf{Datasets and Evaluation metrics}.
-We conducted training and evaluation on four datasets: DukeMTMC-reID~\cite{zheng2017unlabeled}, Market-1501~\cite{zheng2015scalable}, MSMT17~\cite{wei2018person}, and CUHK-03~\cite{li2014deepreid}.
+We conduct training and evaluation on four datasets: DukeMTMC-reID~\cite{zheng2017unlabeled}, Market-1501~\cite{zheng2015scalable}, MSMT17~\cite{wei2018person}, and CUHK-03~\cite{li2014deepreid}.
 These datasets encompass a wide range of scenarios for person re-identification.
 For accuracy, we use standard metrics including Rank-1 curves (The probability that the image with the highest confidence in the search results is the correct result.) and mean average precision (MAP).
 All the results are from a single query setting.

 \textbf{Implementation Details}.
-We implemented our method using Python on a server equipped with a 2.10GHz Intel Core Xeon (R) Gold 5218R processor and two NVIDIA RTX 3090 GPUs.
+We implement our method using Python on a server equipped with a 2.10GHz Intel Core Xeon (R) Gold 5218R processor and two NVIDIA RTX 3090 GPUs.
 The epochs we trained are set to 120, the learning rate is set to 0.0004, the batch size during training is 64, the inference stage is 256, and the diffusion step size $t$ is set to 1000.

 \textbf{Training and evaluation}.
-To better constrain the performance of the denoised features of the FEFDFA for downstream tasks, we used alternate fine-tune methods.
-The parameters of the FEFDFA and baseline were trained alternately, and when training a part of the parameters, the rest of the parameters were frozen and fine-tuned for 10 epochs at a time, with a total number of epochs of 120.
-When evaluating, we averaged the results of the experiments under the same settings for 5 times, thus ensuring the reliability of the data.
+To better constrain the performance of the denoised features of the \textit{DenoiseRep} for downstream tasks, we employ alternating fine-tune methods.
+The parameters of the \textit{DenoiseRep} and baseline are trained alternately, and when training a part of the parameters, the rest of the parameters are frozen and fine-tuned for 10 epochs at a time, with a total number of epochs of 120.
+When evaluating, we average the results of the experiments under the same settings for 5 times, thus ensuring the reliability of the data.